James Lauderdale

-James Lauderdale (1768–1814) was an American militia officer who fought in the Creek War and The Battle of New Orleans.
+James Lauderdale (1768–1814) was an American militia officer who fought in the Creek War.
 In 1813, he joined a unit of cavalry militia under General John Coffee, commissioned as a Lieutenant-Colonel of Volunteers in the Tennessee Militia.

 Early life

-James Lauderdale was born in Botetourt County, Virginia in 1768 to James Lauderdale and Sara Mills.
+James Lauderdale was born in Botetourt County, Virginia, in 1768 to James Lauderdale and Sara Mills.
 A surveyor by trade, he moved with his father's family to present day Trousdale County in Middle Tennessee in the late 1790s.
 The older James was a veteran of the Revolutionary War and was paid for his service with land in the Tennessee territory.

 Military service

 The Creek War

 Lauderdale joined Colonel John Coffee's regiment of Cavalry.
 The militia of Tennessee was led by General Andrew Jackson after receiving orders to assist the friendly Creek Indians in their fight against Red Stick Creeks in the Creek War.
 In early November 1813, Lauderdale participated in General John Coffee's attack on the Red Stick village of Tallushatchee.
 Coffee's soldiers were split into two columns to surround the village before a surprise attack was launched.
 General Jackson had ordered the village completely destroyed, and after 180 Red Stick warriors were killed in the battle, the village was burned down.
 General Coffee's official report to command stated "They made all the resistance that an overpowered soldier could do...
 The enemy fought with savage fury and met death with all its horrors...
 No one asked to be spared but fought as long as they could stand or sit."

 A few days after the attack on Tallushatchee, Jackson received an urgent request from allied Creeks who were under a siege from Red Sticks at Fort Leslie.
 Jackson ordered 1,200 infantry and 800 cavalry troops to march to relieve the siege at the village of Talladega.
 Using a similar tactic in the battle, Coffee ordered his troops to split into two columns in order to surround the enemy.
 Lauderdale was among the 85 US soldiers wounded in the Battle of Talladega.
 While his injury was not serious, he was relieved of his service in order to return to his home to recover.